reactjs/express-react-views/README.md

 npm install express-react-views react
 ```

-**Node:** You must explicitly install `react` as a dependency.
+**Note:** You must explicitly install `react` as a dependency.
 Starting in v0.5, `react` is a peer dependency here.
 This is to avoid issues that may come when using incompatible versions.

 ### Add it to your app.